Back to Blog

 Key Questions to Ask Potential Agencies

-To properly vet a potential partner, you need to ask the right questions.
-Go beyond the surface level.
-Instead of 'Have you worked in our industry?', ask **'What were the specific challenges you faced with a client similar to us, and how did you overcome them?'**.
-Instead of 'What are your fees?', ask **'Can you walk me through your pricing model and what specific deliverables are included at each level?'**.
-Other crucial questions include: **'How do you measure and report on ROI?'**, looking for specifics on attribution models and KPIs. **'Who will be my day-to-day point of contact, and what is their level of experience?'**. **'What does your onboarding process look like, and what do you need from us to be successful?'**. **'What is the typical contract length and what are the terms for cancellation?'**.
-Their answers will reveal their strategic depth, transparency, and how they approach client relationships.
-A confident, experienced agency will welcome these questions and provide detailed, straightforward answers.
+To really figure out if an agency is the real deal, you have to ask the right questions.
+Dig deeper.
+Instead of, 'Have you worked in our industry?', ask, 'Tell me about a client similar to us.
+What were the biggest challenges, and how did you solve them?'.
+Instead of, 'What are your fees?', ask, 'Can you walk me through your pricing model and what, specifically, is included at each level?'.
+Other key questions: 'How do you measure and report on ROI?' (listen for specifics on attribution and KPIs).
+'Who will be my day-to-day contact, and what's their experience level?'.
+'What does your onboarding process look like, and what do you need from our team to make it work?'.
+And finally, 'What's the typical contract length and what are the terms if we need to cancel?'.
+Their answers will tell you everything about their strategic thinking, their transparency, and how they treat their clients.
+A confident, experienced agency will welcome these questions.

 How to Evaluate Agency Proposals